GENDER IDENTITY CRISIS IN SPORTS: CASTER SEMENYA'S DILEMMA

 (AP Photo/David J. Phillip)

 Sports will, for a long time, remain an area where you dare not mention gender equality if you are a man.
 Women will continue to hold on to gender segregation against men in sport.
-There are some sports in which gender segregation strikes me as unnecessary.
+There are some sports in which gender segregation strikes me as odd and unnecessary.
 I find women tennis more exciting than the male version of the event.
-I see no advantage that the masculine gender confers on golf because it is a game about coordination (a function of the brain) and not strength (a function of muscle bulk) unless the feminists are trying to undermine their own argument that I can only keep in my thoughts.
-In the Olympics, I see no advantages that men have over women in sports like archery, chess, shooting, fencing, and equestrian sports.
+I see no advantage that the masculine gender confers on golf because it is a game about coordination (a function of the brain) and not strength (a function of muscle bulk) unless the feminists are trying to undermine their own argument that mentally they are as good as any man.
+In the Olympics, I see no advantages that men have over women in events like archery, chess, shooting, fencing, and equestrian sports.
 In fact the last mentioned sport in my opinion should be removed from the Olympics because I feel it is the horse that earns the medals and not the rider.
-But then the International Olympic Committee (IOC) has its own methods and to my regret they have just approved women boxing to feature in the next Olympics.
+But then the International Olympic Committee (IOC) has its own methods and to my regret they have just approved women boxing to feature in the next Olympiad.

 Her birth mother swore that their ‘girl’ is a she.
+A birth certificate was shown as proof that the baby born on January 7, 1991 to Dorcus Semenya was registered as a female.
+Those who knew the growing girl are ready by their hundreds to swear that she is a girl.
 I bet if Caster has a boyfriend he would have been invited to talk shows to tell the world what he knows about ‘her’.
 But if Caster has a boyfriend would the answer be so hard to guess?
 Of course, he would describe that aspect of ‘her’ anatomy that marks ‘her’ with the feminine identity.
-However much Caster’s hypothetical boyfriend is convinced that ‘she’ is a woman, it is not a proof of her gender.
+However much Caster’s hypothetical boyfriend, her own mother or the doctor who took the delivery of the baby are convinced that ‘she’ is a girl, it is not a proof of her gender.
+Being male or female is much more than what the eye can see.

-Caster, like the Indian athlete, Santhi Soundarajan, who found ‘herself’ in a similar controversy at the 2006 Asian Games, knows that a test result will determine if their lives continue on the same track or they have to change.
+Caster, like the Indian athlete, Santhi Soundarajan, who found ‘herself’ in a similar controversy at the 2006 Asian Games, knows that a test result will determine if their lives continue on the same track or they have to change to conform to a new gender identity.
 If you have ever waited for the result of a test to tell you whether you have cancer or AIDS you will understand what Caster is going through right now and what Santhi went through three years earlier.
-By sheer coincidence, Santhi competed and won a silver medal in the same 800m race that Caster has won gold for in Berlin.
+By sheer coincidence, Santhi competed and won a silver medal in the same 800m race at the Asian Games in Doha, Qatar that Caster has won gold for in Berlin.
 The revelation that Santhi, contrary to what ‘she’ knew, was a man coupled with the stripping of the silver medal ‘she’ won took their toll on the youngster who attempted suicide the following year.
 Caster is at a precipice and ‘she’ can do with all the support ‘she’ can get.
-Hopefully the result will prove that she is indeed a bona fide member of the exclusive club of females from which many of us feel ostracised.
+Hopefully the result will prove that she is indeed a bona fide member of the exclusive club of females from which many of us feel ostracised when a prize is up for grabs in a competition.
 The situation calls for patience and sensitivity.
 Caster is already exhibiting the traits of strain over the matter.
 In an interview over the controversy she said she didn’t “give a damn”.
 Denial!

-Caster has every reason to give a damn because what awaits her better be good or she will have to reorganize her whole orientation to her new gender identity.
+Caster has every reason to give a damn because what awaits her better be good or she will have to reorganize her whole life to her new gender identity.
 The transition is not going to be easy.
-Her compatriots and her family have come to her defence trying to shield her from the unsolicited international media attention.
-I hope the circle of support will remain as strong in the unfortunate event ‘she’ failed the test.
+Her family, compatriots and her government have come to her defence trying to shield her from the unsolicited international media attention with allegations of unfairness.
+Fairness, however, is what is stoking this fire.
+All the females who competed in the event want fairness.
+I hope the circle of support for Caster will remain as strong in the unfortunate event ‘she’ failed the test.

 What exactly is at the core of this controversy?

 Caster may be the unfortunate victim of a medical condition called Testicular Feminization Syndrome (TFS) for which a more appropriate term will be Complete Androgen Insensitivity Syndrome (CAIS).
-The unfortunate victims are genetically males with 23XY chromosomal compliment but are physically female in appearance complete with the body habitus of females and external appearance of female genitalia.
+The victims are genetically males with 23XY chromosomal compliment but are phenotypically females in appearance complete with the body habitus of females and external appearance of female genitalia.
 These unfortunate males are raised as females by their unsuspecting parents.
-The longer it takes for the discovery to be made the more devastating consequence of the realization on the victims.
+The longer it takes for the discovery to be made the more devastating the consequences of the realization on the victims.
 The trauma of gender confusion aside these ‘females’ cannot at present be able to conceive and reproduce as a normal female would.
+They are in reality truly gender confused.

 In the case of CAIS or TFS, the receptor on which the hormone testosterone is supposed to exert its effect is faulty and for all practical purposes the testosterone is nonexistent in the bodies of those individuals.
 It is like a man is elected as the president of the country but his access to the office of the president is blocked and he cannot form a makeshift office anywhere else.
 That person is a president only in name.
 A political corollary will be in the case of Chief Moshood Abiola swearing himself as president of Nigeria in 1994 whereas General Sani Abacha occupied the seat of power.

-For men like Santhi (and Caster if ‘she’ fails measure up to the genetic definition of femalehood) there is not much that can be done to make them men again because even the best available medical expertise cannot perfectly reproduce the action of testosterone in the uterus.
-If Caster is reading this article, my advice to ‘her’ is return the medal to the organizers of the championship and come back for it when the result of the test carried out on ‘her’ says ‘she’ has 23XX genetic complements.
+For men like Santhi (and Caster, if ‘she’ fails measure up to the genetic definition of femalehood) there is not much that can be done to make them men again because even the best available medical expertise cannot perfectly reproduce the action of testosterone in the uterus.
+If Caster is reading this article, my advice to ‘her’ is return the medal to the organizers of the championship and come back for it when the result of the test carried out on ‘her’ says ‘she’ has the 23XX genetic compliments, the absolute proof that she is female.
 In that event she might want to become pregnant and prove to obstinate doubters once and for all that ‘she’ is a woman.
 As for me, ‘her’ resemblance to a male is so strong I will be surprised ‘she’ is actually a woman.